boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 }
 ```

+The new addition is searching against the `_everything` field.
 Note that we keep the other fields.
 This is because if all the terms do match elastic can use them as a signal in its internal ranking algorithm which should help it produce more relevant results.
 This would not be the case in the above search but for example searching for `canada` would be impacted by this.

 ### Highlights